veerakarri/swagger-ui/pages/lastupdatets.md

 ### Other Filters

-If there are only certain kinds of orders you are interested in, you can also provide a status filter.
-The current order statuses we provide are:
+If there are only certain kinds of orders you are interested in, it is also possible to provide a status filter.
+The current order statuses provided are:

 ```
 PENDING_PAYMENT, PENDING, SHIPPED, CANCELLED, RETURNED, REFUNDED, RETURN_REQUESTED